-- Editing of CVs, job applications, blog posts, memoirs, family histories or any other non-fiction that you can think of.
+- Editing of CVs, job applications, blog posts, memoirs, family histories, hobby books, stories or any other personal writing project that you can think of.

 Value for money

 Of course cost is a consideration.

-But consider this: a CV or job application can be checked for as little as £10.
-That’s less than a pub lunch or a couple of cinema tickets.
+But consider this: a CV or job application can be checked for less than a pub lunch or a couple of cinema tickets.
 Why lose out because you didn’t want to pay out?

 The price for a longer project such as a book is obviously a greater outlay.
 However, do think seriously about why you are writing – if it’s important enough to write, it’s important enough to get right.
 Professional proofreading or editing will show your work at its best for your readers.